 fastest PC.
 There are a number of challenges: storing and accessing the raw data, filtering, transferring this to the relevant analysis module and

 finally sharing both filtered data and analyses.

-KAPPA-Server is a client-server solution for PDG reservoir surveillance that addresses these issues in a shared environment.
+KAPPA-Server is a client-server solution for Permanent Gauges reservoir surveillance that addresses these issues in a shared environment.
 It permanently mirrors

 raw data from any data historian, reduces the number of points with wavelet-based filtering, stores and shares the filtered data.
 Filtered data can